 The College graduated the first cohort of seniors in the Spring 2016.
-The B.S. in Bioengineering program has been reviewed for accreditation from the Engineering Accreditation Commision of ABET, www.abet.org during the 2017-2018 accreditation review and is awaiting the outcome in the 2018-2019 academic year.
+The B.S. in Bioengineering program was reviewed for accreditation from the Engineering Accreditation Commision of ABET, www.abet.org during the 2017-2018 accreditation review and is now accreditated by ABET.

 Program Educational Objectives